rorgoroth/mingw-cmake-env/README.md

 See the [Releases](https://github.com/rorgoroth/mingw-cmake-env/releases) page.

 These all come with update scripts, however if one breaks it is on you to keep backups.
 In the event of breakage please check out the [Actions](https://github.com/rorgoroth/mingw-cmake-env/actions) and download the artifacts from a previous working build.
+All updater scripts require [7z](https://www.7-zip.org/) to be installed.

 [Librempeg (FFmpeg)](https://github.com/librempeg/librempeg): CLI tool for processing of video and audio files, git builds.